 The Buckeye Institute gives talented undergraduate and graduate students the opportunity to work with Ohio policymakers and obtain valuable skills for careers in public policy and research.

-Interns at The Buckeye Institute contribute to policy research, communications, administrative support, outreach, and the organization’s other daily operations.
-That includes writing articles for publication, partnering with Buckeye’s staff, and following proceedings at the Ohio legislature.
+Interns at The Buckeye Institute contribute to economic and policy research, communications, administrative support, outreach, and the organization’s other daily operations.

-The Buckeye Institute's internships are highly competitive and unpaid, but we encourage potential interns to contact their school to see if the internship qualifies for college credit.
+The Buckeye Institute’s internships are highly competitive and unpaid (unless stated otherwise), however, we encourage potential interns to contact their school to see if the internship qualifies for college credit.

 Students interested in applying for The Buckeye Institute’s internship program should demonstrate academic excellence, outstanding verbal and written communication skills, and a commitment to free-market public policy.
 To apply, please submit your: